runpod/docs/docs/serverless/workers/handler-functions.md

 ## Advanced handler controls

-Use these features allow you to fine-tune your Serverless applications for specific use cases.
+Use these features to fine-tune your Serverless applications for specific use cases.

 ### Progress updates